Dede-Qorqud/BeTrueCore/README.md

 ## What is BeTrueCore?

-BeTrueCore is a decentralised platform of sovereign collective will-expression.
-A system where human collective intuition — weighted through ethics, not token ownership — produces mathematically verifiable decisions.
+BeTrueCore is an application with its own cryptographic protocol for anonymous collective decision-making.

+The existing principle: transparent citizen — secret decision.
+BeTrueCore: secret citizen — transparent decision.
+Collective decision verifiable.
+Simultaneously.
+Through daily dilemmas — yes or no.

 The platform combines:
 - Zero-Knowledge cryptography (ZK-SNARKs + MACI)